 - The HDR Coordinator can assist if you are having any difficulties that you and your supervisory team cannot solve.

-- The HDR Administrator will be able to answer questions about administrative matters and help you find your way around the campus.
+- The SGR will be able to answer questions about administrative matters relating to your candidature.
+You can contact them using this link.

 Induction sessions are a great way to meet other research students, get introduced to academic life and find out insider tips on making the most of your research degree experience.
-Your school and college administrative staff can provide you with details of scheduled sessions.
+The SGR can provide you with details of scheduled sessions.
 It’s a good idea to attend as many induction sessions as possible; this way you’ll have an idea of the extensive range of research support available to you.

 If you are one of a part-time or remote candidate or located outside of Australia, your School will have special induction arrangements in place (e.g. Skype, phone, video conference, email, etc.) so keep a close eye for any communications from your school early on in your candidature.